Deep-imagelab/AWAN/AWAN_RealWorld/train/README.md

     --ARAD_HS_0465_RealWorld.jpg

 # Train the model
-- If you are running the code for the first time, remember running data pre-processing firstly.
+- If you are running the code for the first time, remember to run data pre-processing firstly.

     python train_data_preprocess.py
     python valid_data_preprocess.py